rj-cloudsecurity/cloud-security-iam-portfolio/04-sc300/notes/lp3-implement-an-authentication-and-access-management-solution.md

   - Default scope: 100 meest recente risky users, laatste 90 dagen, alle risk levels
   - Beschikbare remediation acties momenteel beperkt tot Dismiss risk en Reset password

+---

+## Module Assessment — Module 4 (Manage Microsoft Entra Identity Protection)

+**Score:** 100%

+### Vraag 1
+Which task can a user with the Security Operator role perform?

+- Configure alerts
+- ✅ Confirm safe sign-in
+- Reset a password for a user

+### Vraag 2
+There are two risk policies that can be enabled in the directory.
+One is user risk policy.
+Which is the other risk policy?

+- Mobile device access risk policy
+- ✅ Sign-in risk policy
+- Hybrid identity sign-in risk policy

+### Vraag 3
+In Microsoft Graph, which three APIs expose information about risky users and sign-ins?

+- ✅ riskDetection, riskyUsers, signIns
+- riskDetection, itemActivity, signIns
+- riskyUsers, signIns, IdentitySet

+---
+--